 The Montgomery Players took up residence at 1201 Quince Orchard Boulevard, in Gaithersburg, in 1972.
 Two years later, they offered to share this facility with the Kensington/Garrett Players, a group also rich in history.
-Garrett Park Players originated in 1949, performing on rented stages in local schools and recreation centers throughout Montgomery County.
 In 1960 they merged with the Kensington Players, which had been performing for several years at Kensington Junior High School.
 This combined group was known as the Kensington/Garret Players (K-G Players).
-The K-G Players thought they had found a permanent home in 1966 when they moved into the Kensington Armory, but eight years later, when the State of Maryland closed the Armory, the group moved to the Quince Orchard Boulevard facility.

-In 1982, the two groups agreed to consolidate their advertising expenses and share their resources, aligning their schedules so that each group performed four shows per season.
+In 1982, Montgomery Playeras and K-G Players agreed to consolidate their advertising expenses and share their resources, aligning their schedules so that each group performed four shows per season.
 In 1989 the members celebrated 100 years of combined community theatre, an achievement recognized with a plaque from the State of Maryland.
-Finally, later that same year, the two groups officially merged to become The Montgomery Playhouse.
+Finally, later that same year, the two groups officially merged to become The Montgomery Playhouse (MP).

-Our good friends and long time supporters at Asbury Methodist Village approached the Playhouse board of directors in early 2000 and suggested that the Playhouse continue their productions in Asbury’s new cultural arts center.
+Our longtime supporters at Asbury Methodist Village approached the Playhouse board of directors in early 2000 and suggested that MP continue their productions in Asbury’s new cultural arts center.
 An agreement was struck, and in April of 2001, the Montgomery Playhouse presented The Diary of Anne Frank in their new location, the Rosborough Cultural Arts and Wellness Center at Asbury Methodist Village.